-The Excel Hyperlink function creates a hyperlink to a supplied location.
+The Excel Hyperlink function creates a hyperlink to a specified location.

 The syntax of the function is: